sulova/Data_Science_Disease_SVM/README.md

 # Data Science Disease - SVM

 In this project, I will be talking about a Machine Learning Model called Support Vector Machine (SVM).
-It is a very powerful and versatile supervised Machine Learning model,meaning sample data should be labeled. lgorithm works perfectly for almost any supervised problem and it can be used for **classification** or **regression problems**.
+It is a very powerful and versatile supervised Machine Learning model, superivsed meaning sample data should be labeled.
+Algorithm works perfectly for almost any supervised problem and it can be used for **classification** or **regression problems**.
+There is a slight difference in the implementation of these algorithms, *Support Vector Classifier* and *Support Vector Regressor*.

 # Support Vector Machine (SVM)
 SVM is well suited for classification of complex but small or medium sized datasets.
 To generalize, the objective is to find a hyperplane that maximizes the separation of the data points to their potential classes in an n-dimensional space.
 The data points with the minimum distance to the hyperplane  are called Support Vectors.

-In the One-to-Rest approach, the classifier can use \pmb{m} SVMs.
-Each SVM would predict membership in one of the \pmb{m} classes.
-In the One-to-One approach, the classifier can use \pmb{\frac{m (m-1)}{2}} SVMs.

-*Classify dataset from M classes data set*
+**The One-to-Rest approach** - separate between every two classes.
+Each SVM would predict membership in one of the **m** classes.
+This means the separation takes into account only the points of the two classes in the current split.
+Thus, the red-blue line tries to maximize the separation only between blue and red points and It has nothing to do with green points.

+**The One-to-One approach** - separate between a class and all others at once, meaning the separation takes all points into account, dividing them into two groups; a group for the class points and a group for all other points.
+Thus, the green line tries to maximize the separation between green points and all other points at once.

+*Example of 3 classes classification*
 ![Image](https://github.com/sulova/Data_Science_Disease_SVM/blob/main/SVM.PNG)

-The method which is used for classification is called *Support Vector Classifier* and the method which is used for regression is called *Support Vector Regressor*.There is a slight difference in the implementation of these algorithms.

-*Support Vector Regressor*

-*Support Vector Classifier*

 **The advantages of SVM**